BenHaefner/Rudd-Bot/README.md

    - Using SQL
 - User Scoring System
 - The ability to store "tasks" and retrieve those tasks based on a single word key.
+- Pin comments

 ### Current Features To Implement
  - Quote numbering
  - Name Requirement Enforcement
  - Server Analytics
+   - Optional for now

  - Server-Based Games (Family Fued)
- - Pin comments
  - Ensure database associated people, tasks, scores, and anything else with specific servers.
+   - Optional for now
  - Implement a "Thanos" feature for fun.
    - Users will complete 6 challenges and when they do they will be able to mute half the server at random temporarily.